aboldguess/mingle/README.md

 - Verbose logs for easy debugging
 - Optional `--debug` flag to surface additional diagnostic information
 - Responsive navigation bar with profile menu linking to account management pages
+- Randomised spawn positions so newcomers are immediately visible
+- On-screen warning when not using HTTPS so webcams and sensors work over LAN
+- Live participant count displayed for quick diagnostics

 ## Quick Start